IBM/CodeEngine/thumbnail/README.md

 It is important to note that the previous command just defines the job, it doesn't actually execute it.
-By creating the defintion of the job in advance we can easily run it whenever we need to via a `job submit` command without having to enter all of the parametrs each time.
+By creating the defintion of the job in advance we can easily run it whenever we need to via a `job submit` command without having to enter all of the parameters each time.
 However, in our case the webapp will be submitting the job for us each time the user presses the "Thumbnail Job Runner" button on the web page.